dostonsulaymon/dostonsulaymon/README.md

 - **Spring Security**
 - **Docker**
 - **Swagger**
 - **Logging**
-…and other tools in modern backend development.
+…and more tools in modern backend development.

-🎓 I’m a **self-taught** developer, continuously learning through articles, documentation, and LinkedIn tutorials.
+🎓 I’m a **self-taught** developer, constantly learning through articles, documentation, and LinkedIn tutorials.

 🌱 I aim to work at a **FAANG company** or launch my own startup.
-While my primary interest is backend development, I’m also excited to explore **mobile development** in the future.
+While my main focus is backend development, I’m also excited to explore **mobile development**.

 🎯 **In my free time**, I enjoy:
 - Reading 📚